DSTECHNO/OCPFoam/README.md

 # OCPFoam
-An open source CFD software for the flow and thermal analysis of OCP servers.
+An open source CFD software for the flow and thermal analysis of OCP (Open Compute Project) servers.
 Internal flow field is simulated using a hexahedra mesh with 5.98 million cells.

 ![OCP](https://user-images.githubusercontent.com/89465885/164973779-05e188ba-f645-4e2c-a579-e36468c17234.jpg)